 - There was a Mental Health and Fair Trials student event at Manchester University to discuss the impact of mental health issues in the criminal justice system.
 The event focused on our work on Mental Health and Fair Trials and also gave students the opportunity to quiz a careers panel of legal professionals on their path into the law.

 - Justice Scotland held an event in its Beyond Law Series: Law and the Arts at the Parliament House.
 The event explored the challenges of incorporating criminal law into dramatic writing through the theme of crime in fiction.
 The event promised to be a unique opportunity to discuss the portrayal of law in fiction and debate whether the arts are getting it right.

-- Our annual Human Rights Day Lecture with JUSTICE Scotland held at Pinsent Masons in Edinburgh and delivered by David Anderson QC.
+- Our annual Human Rights Day Lecture with JUSTICE Scotland held at Pinsent Masons in Edinburgh and delivered by Lord Anderson of Ipswich QC.
 The subject of the lecture was entitled Counter-Terrorism and Human Rights and was drawn on David’s experience as the former Independent Reviewer of Terrorism Legislation.

 2017 had both opportunities and challenges: the start of a radical £1 billion justice modernisation programme, a new Lord Chief Justice, three new Supreme Court judges, seven new judges to the Court of Appeal, a new Secretary of State for Justice and a new Minister of State for Justice.
 JUSTICE organised fringe events at the Liberal Democrats, Labour, Conservative and Scottish National Party conferences in September and October to discuss how to deliver justice in such a turbulent political time.